Herbaria (or fungaria)

 The packets should be stored horizontally in stiff paper folders rather than being stacked vertically in boxes as this invariably reduces them to useless fragments over time.

-For more information see Orange, A. (2003), also available online at www.collectionsgateway.org.uk/collections/pdf.
+For more information see Orange, A. (2003), available online on the Collections Gateway.

 National collections are increasingly constrained in their freedom to accept voucher material unless it has been collected with the approval of the landowner.
 You may be required to show proof that this has been obtained.

 Brenan, J.P.M. & Ross, R. (1970) Reorganisation of the cryptogamic collections at the Royal Botanic Gardens, Kew, and the British Museum Natural History.
 Lichenologist 4:257

 Fox, H. (2001) Lichen herbarium resources in Ireland.
 In Rushton, B.S. et al. Biological Collections & Biodiversity, pp 55-68.
 Linnean Society, Systematics Association and Ulster Museum, Belfast